jccuevas/cpp-docs.es-es/docs/cppcx/wrl/hstring-class.md

 ### <a name="return-value"></a>Valor devuelto

-El valor de identificador HSTRING subyacente
+Valor del identificador HSTRING subyacente.

 ## <a name="getaddressof"></a>HString::GetAddressOf